-British and Irish Lions head coach Warren Gatland has recalled how he dealt with the source of a leak in the Wales camp back in 2008.
+'I hate it' - How Gatland dealt with the source of a 2008 media leak in Wales camp

 Gatland was speaking with James Haskell on the latter’s What a Flanker podcast and told the story of how he was left perplexed and furious as team line-ups were being leaked to the media hours before being released at official press conferences.

 Gatland coached Wales between 2007 – 2019 and was only months in the new job when the leaks started occurring during the Six Nations.

 “I hate it if someone in the media gets hold of the team or leaks out the team,” Gatland told Haskell.
 “That really drives me crazy because that could come from somewhere internally.
 Those are the things that we can only control our environment.